haacked/haacked.com/_posts/2015/2015-06-29-git-migrate.markdown

 ![git migrate command output](https://cloud.githubusercontent.com/assets/19977/8381990/681cd2c6-1be4-11e5-96db-56e4cee7306c.png)

+I can also migrate the commits to a branch created off of something other than `master` - `git migrate new-branch other-branch`

 And there you go.
 A nice alias that automates a set of steps to fix a common mistake.
 Let me know if you find it useful!